octaviotastico/loula-wage-access/README.md

 | E03  | Bob | 4,500,000          | 2,000,000           | ARS             |
 ...

-2. Employee Balances: To store the balances of the employees in all the currencies they have.
+2. **Employee Balances**: To store the balances of the employees in all the currencies they have.

 | balance_id | employee_id | currency | balance |
 |------------|-------------|----------|---------|